jullevistrunz/ExternalPoliceComputer/README.md

 - File: `EPC/custom.css`

-For simple customization you may change colors, size, etc. in the `:root` selector.
+You may change colors, size, etc. in the `:root` selector for simple customization.
 You can also add more css. `EPC/custom.css` will overwrite `EPC/main/styles.css`

 ## Custom JavaScript